 ROAS helps you determine campaign profitability, but it’s important to understand if your ROAS is profitable or not.
 If your advertising campaigns are bringing in more revenue than what you spend on your ads, you will have a positive ROAS.
 However, without considering what your actual profit margins are, you might still be losing money on your ads.
 The difference between profiting and losing on advertising campaigns comes down to knowing your numbers.

-What is a good ROAS target?
+What is a Good ROAS target?

+It’s common for e-commerce brands to not know what is a good ROAS to target.
 As a rule of thumb, the higher the ROAS, the better — but what is a good ROAS specifically?
 It depends on what your store is selling as well as your profit margins.
 Some brands can be profitable at a 200% (2x) ROAS, whereas others can lose money at a 1,000% (10x) ROAS.
 To find your target ROAS, you first need to find your break-even ROAS, then decide based on your profit goals.

 How to Calculate Break-Even ROAS

+Now that you know the answer to, “What is a good ROAS?” you must factor in your break-even ROAS.
 Before you can calculate break-even ROAS, you’ll need to calculate your gross profit margins for all of your products.
 This may seem like a chore, but without knowing your profitability for all products, you won’t know where your ROAS becomes profitable.

 How to Calculate Gross Profit Margin